online-ml/river/docs/releases/unreleased.md

 ## tree

 - Instead of letting trees grow indefinitely, setting the `max_depth` parameter to `None` will stop the trees from growing when they reach the system recursion limit.

+## preprocessing

+- Add support for expected categories in `preprocessing.OneHotEncoder`, `preprocessing.OrdinalEncoder`, akin to scikit-learn API for respective encoders.